bigkreators/bigkreators.com/token/kontrib_token_wiki.md

 ### General Questions

-**Q: What makes Kontrib different from other tokens?**
+**Q: What makes KONTRIB different from other tokens?**
-A: Kontrib is specifically designed for wiki contributions with automated point tracking, quality assessment, and reputation-based multipliers.
+A: KONTRIB is specifically designed for wiki contributions with automated point tracking, quality assessment, and reputation-based multipliers.
 It's not just a payment token - it's a comprehensive contribution incentive system.

+**Q: Why is the symbol KONTRIB instead of the stylized versions?**
+A: For technical compatibility.
+The official symbol "KONTRIB" works in all wallets, exchanges, and DeFi protocols.
+We use the stylized versions (K̡̓ontrib, ᶄ̓ontrib) for visual branding and community identity.

 **Q: How are points calculated?**
 A: Points use a multi-factor formula: Base Points × Quality × Reputation × Demand.
 This ensures high-quality content from experienced users on in-demand topics receives maximum rewards.

-**Q: Can I trade Kontrib tokens?**
+**Q: Can I trade KONTRIB tokens?**
-A: Yes, Kontrib is a standard SPL token that can be traded on Solana DEXs.
+A: Yes, KONTRIB is a standard SPL token that can be traded on Solana DEXs.
 However, there's a 2% transfer fee that supports the ecosystem through burns and treasury funding.

 ### Technical Questions